Your Paper Your Way

 Types of paper

 The Journal's main purpose is the publication of papers reporting and interpreting original unpublished toxicological research, particularly studies promoting an understanding of the mechanisms underlying toxic effects or improvements in methods for predicting adverse effects.
 Papers reporting the toxicological examination of specific foods, chemicals or consumer products will be published, irrespective of the positive or negative nature of the results, provided the tests and reporting meet current standards of acceptability.
 In addition, Short Communications will also be considered, as will concise interpretative Reviews of toxicological topics of contemporary significance.
 Letters to the Editor will be limited to comments on contributions already published in the journal; if a letter is accepted, a response (for simultaneous publication) will be invited from the authors of the original contribution.
-All Letters to the Editor should be submitted to the Editor in Chief, Jose L. Domingo at the following address: firstname.lastname@example.org.
+All Letters to the Editor should be submitted to the Editor in Chief, Jose L. Domingo through the online submission system of the Journal.

 Food and Chemical Toxicology follows the ICMJE recommendations regarding conflict of interest disclosures.
 All authors are required to report the following information with each submission: